 Usually, if a prospect is happy enough to buy from you, they're happy to tell you about other people who can benefit from having your product or service.
 Until you get comfortable asking for referrals, you can use a set script or email template.

 New to referrals?
-Read this guide on asking for referrals and you'll be on your way to getting warm leads in no time.
+Start by using a script to ask for referrals and you'll be on your way to getting warm leads in no time.